“I eat really healthily, but the weight is not going down”. Is this you? You might be health-conscious, calorie-unconscious.

 Great healthy snack?
 It’s ok.
 But it’s crammed with calorie-dense nuggets.
 Nuts and seeds are high in fat, and raisins are dense little sugary pellets!
 Take a look at the food label on a packet of trail mix.

 I’m not sure why granola has become a healthy choice.
 Yes, it’s based on oats, but it also comes with a lot of sugar usually.
 It’s calorie-dense and moreish – a recipe for overeating.
 Porridge with a banana is a better choice.

 I remember a conversation I had with a colleague once.
 Somehow, we had got on to the topic of his weight.
 He was baffled by his growing girth.
 “I eat lots of salad,” he said.

 I’d seen him eat.
 He’d have salad with his pizza and then follow it with apple crumble and custard.
 But the presence of a few salad leaves, at least in his mind, made the meal healthy and not a culprit in his weight gain mystery.

 It was as if the salad had a substantial negative calorie value and rendered the whole meal low-calorie.

 Do you do that sometimes?
 Do you add some greenery that magically negates the excess?

 Adding greenery adds a few calories, of course.
 But that’s not the issue.
-The issue is what you’re adding them to.
-Don’t assign a large negative calorie value to vegetables and salad!
+The issue is to what other foods you’re adding the leaves.
+Don’t assign a considerable negative calorie value to vegetables and salad!